lsst-sqre/phalanx/docs/environments/usdfdev-prompt-processing/index.rst

 #######################################################

 ``usdfdev-prompt-processing`` is a development environment for Prompt Processing at the United States Data Facility (USDF) hosted at SLAC.
-The primary use of ``usdfdev`` is for testing and development of the USDF environment.
+The primary use of ``usdfdev-prompt-processing`` is for testing and development of the USDF Prompt Processing environment.

 .. jinja:: usdfdev-prompt-processing
    :file: environments/_summary.rst.jinja